ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-logical-routers.md

 Subnet name                   | System Traffic Type          | Subnet Sizing Guidance
 ------------------------------|------------------------------|-----------------------------------
-vpc-t0-public-uplink-subnet   | T0 public uplink subnet      | /29 or larger
+vpc-t0-public-uplink-subnet   | T0 public uplink subnet      | `/29` or larger
-vpc-t0-private-uplink-subnet  | T0 private uplink subnet     | /29 or larger
+vpc-t0-private-uplink-subnet  | T0 private uplink subnet     | `/29` or larger
 {: caption="Table 1.
-VPC subnets for NSX-T T0 uplinks" caption-side="top"}
+VPC subnets for NSX-T T0 uplinks" caption-side="bottom"}

 If you do not need inbound traffic from the internet, you do not need public uplink subnet.
 {: note}